 International press coverage is already helping to solidify the museum’s role in the world.
 It is Athens’ answer to a Tate Modern (London), Centre Pompidou (Paris) and Museum of Modern Art (New York).
 Check the Museum of Contemporary Art in Athens website for updates on exhibits and events.

-Where to stay: The Herodion – an elegant, contemporary style 90 room hotel with a spectacular view of the Acropolis
+Stay at The Herodian Athens – an elegant, contemporary hotel with a spectacular view of the Acropolis

 Head to the best museums in Athens

 Seeing a show at the Odeon of Herodes Atticus, widely also known as Herodion, is one of the best things to do in Athens for culture lovers.
 Imagine a night enjoying the performing arts in a beautiful marbled venue just as the ancient Greeks once did.
 With the excellent Mediterranean climate, Herodion performances take place right under the stars.
-It is a unique cultural experience to plan for in Greece.
+It is a unique cultural experience to plan when you visit Athens.

 Some of the most famous singers have taken to the stage here.
 There are seasonal plays, concerts and operas too.
 Check the Athens and Epidavrus Festival program for annual special events.